9Take/Yaskawa_GP8_Triaangle_Group8/README.md

 ## 🏗️ Architecture

-The Python script communicates directly with the Yaskawa Controller over a local network.
+The Python script communicate

+s directly with the Yaskawa Controller over a local network.

 ```text
 Operator PC (Python Script)